 As with any widespread infection that could pose a threat to their children, parents may be understandably concerned.

-Social media and word-of-mouth in a community can sometimes be a source of misinformation, particularly if you hear of cases of coronavirus locally.
+Social media and word-of-mouth in a community can sometimes be a source of misinformation, particularly around vaccines.

 You can reassure parents who are worried by sharing up-to-date information and advice from reliable sources.

 While you will probably have your own social media policies in place, it would be sensible to advise any staff - whether working or furloughed - to refrain from sharing sensitive information online which may cause undue distress or unnecessary concern.